-State Funds receipts totaled \$71.7 billion in 2005-06, an increase of \$7.4 billion from the 2004-05 results.
+State Operating Funds receipts totaled \$68.1 billion in 2005-06, an increase of \$7.5 billion from the 2004-05 results.
 The annual growth in General Fund receipts combined with growth in other State taxes and miscellaneous receipts, particularly the receipt of \$2.7 billion in health care conversion proceeds in 2005-06, accounted for the annual change.
-Actual State Funds disbursements totaled \$69.7 billion, an increase of \$5.8 billion from the 2004-05 results.
-The annual change in General Fund spending combined with growth in other State funds spending, particularly for HCRA and Medicaid, accounted for the annual change.
+Actual State Operating Funds disbursements totaled \$66.3 billion, an increase of \$5.2 billion from the 2004-05 results.
+The annual change in General Fund spending combined with growth in other State Operating Funds spending, particularly for HCRA and Medicaid, accounted for the annual change.

-The State ended the 2004-05 fiscal year with a State Funds cash balance of \$3.2 billion.
-In addition to the \$1.2 billion General Fund balance, the State's special revenue funds had a closing balance of \$2.0 billion and the debt service funds had a closing balance of \$184 million, partially offset by a negative balance in the capital projects funds of \$206 million.
+The State ended the 2005-06 fiscal year with a State Operating Funds cash balance of \$7.3 billion.
+In addition to the \$3.3 billion General Fund balance, the State's special revenue funds had a closing balance of \$3.8 billion and the debt service funds had a closing balance of \$221 million.
 The fund balance in the special revenue funds largely reflects the timing of receipts and disbursements (e.g. dedicated monies received for a specified purpose prior to disbursement).
-The fund balance was held in numerous funds/accounts that support a variety of programs including operations and activities of SUNY campuses, industry regulation, public health, public safety, and transportation.
+The largest fund balances are dedicated to finance ongoing HCRA programs (\$1.6 billion) and the operations and activities of SUNY campuses (\$339 million).
+The remaining special revenue fund balances are held in numerous funds and accounts that support a variety of programs including industry regulation, public health, and public safety.
 The fund balance in the debt service funds reflects the timing of bond sales.
-The negative balance in the capital projects fund results from outstanding loans from STIP used to finance capital projects costs prior to the receipt of bond proceeds.